WilliamBattsIII/doubleword/doc/ISA.md

 `jmp [%r17]`

+`add a, b`

 In `doubleword` assembly, the opcode mnemonic comes first in the instruction, and is followed by operands.

-The target operand comes before the source operand, and may be followed by certain values, such as with immediates, or modifiers.
+The A operand comes before the B operand.
+These may be followed by certain values, such as with immediates, or modifiers.

 The target operand is usually the location where the result of the instruction will be stored.
 This differs if the target operand is not a register, or if alternate behavior is specified.
-### assembler conventions
+## assembler conventions
 There are various indicators and conventions within the `doubleword` assembly language, mainly used to make writing the assembler easier.

 Brackets around a label or register signify that the value is a pointer.